Table of Contents

-Birth and Early Years (1950-1962)
+Birth and Early Years (1950 – 1962)

 Larry Hoover was born to Floyd Hopskins and Obell Cooper on November 30, 1950 in Jackson, Mississippi.
 His father was a mechanic and his mother did odd jobs.
 He was the eldest of the four children they had.
 In 1955, his mother along with him and other siblings born by that time, moved to a low-income area in South Side, Chicago while his father stayed behind in Jackson.
 The last that his parents spoke to each other was in 1966.
 For most part, Larry Hoover was brought up by a single mother.

-Often, Hoover stole what he couldn’t buy.
-He shoplifted clothes and hid them at the house of a friend where he changed before walking to school.
+From an early age, Hoover had a tendency towards shoplifting and stole what he could not buy.
+He often shoplifted clothes and hid them at the house of a friend where he changed before walking to his school.

 With his natural ability to influence and lead, he quickly rose through the ranks of the Supreme Gangsters garnering power and authority.